Key takeaways:

 Genetics seems to play a bigger role in PMDD.
 For many of us, though, we may need to look further for solutions to PMS woes.

-Histamine intolerance is tied to PMS, especially for menstrual cramps.
-You can read up on the genes involved in histamine intolerance here and here – as well as Googling histamine intolerance.
+PMS, especially for menstrual cramps, is closely linked to a high histamine burden.
 If the symptoms of histamine intolerance seem to fit you, a diet lower in histamines may help your PMS.
-Foods high in histamines (avoid for low histamine diet) include anything fermented (soy sauce, vinegar, wine, kombucha), lunch meats, tomatoes, oranges, strawberries, chocolate, and fish that is not completely fresh.
+Foods high in histamines (avoid for a low histamine diet) include anything fermented (soy sauce, vinegar, wine, kombucha), lunch meats, tomatoes, oranges, strawberries, chocolate, and fish that is not completely fresh.
+You may find that eating a lower histamine diet in the week prior to your period may be enough to help with your symptoms.

 Related article: Genetics and Histamine Intolerance